neo-project/neo-express/docs/debugger-command-reference.md

 multi-contract scenarios, signer/account resolution against a Neo-Express chain, checkpoints, and oracle responses are not yet wired into the launcher.

-The live transaction uses the zero account with `CalledByEntry` scope and follows normal Neo witness rules.
-Witness checks for other accounts fail; no signatures are fabricated by the debugger.
+Set `signers` to model the transaction accounts used by a live invocation.
+Every configured account uses `CalledByEntry`, and the first account also determines the deployed contract hash.
+If `signers` is omitted, the launcher uses the zero account.
+Live debugging follows normal Neo witness-scope rules and does not fabricate signatures, so nested calls and checks for unrelated accounts still fail.